bharaths222/Home-Search-Web-App-Python-Django/README.md

 # Home Search Web App

-## A web app for users to buy, sell and rent homes hassle-free in various cities and neighborhoods.
+## A web app for users to buy, sell and rent homes hassle-free in major cities and neighborhoods.

 ### Goal - to provide the best product, design, and user experience.